rallg/novelette/README.md

 The same developer created the `novel` document class, which does more, but is harder to learn and use.
 It is already in TeXlive and at CTAN.

-Update: October 8, 2023: Novelette is now alpha test stage.
+Update: October 26, 2023: Novelette is now alpha test stage.
 There will be many tweaks and better documentation, but "it works".
-The Swainson and Towhee fonts may have some changes.
-Language support for French punctuation spacing is not yet fully enabled.
+The Swainson font may have some changes.
+Language support for French punctuation spacing is being tweaked.
 Error traps need to be tested.
 The [cover] option is being tested (appears to work).